 [PDF Version]

-How many solar power plants are there in Lithuania?
+How many solar farms are in Uruguay?